systemetric/shepherd/sheepsrc/docs/troubleshooting.md

 ## I've connected a battery and the power switch to the black connector but never get any lights on The BrainBox.

-The BrainBox will not switch on when the voltage of the battery is low.
-Try swapping the battery for a fully charged one.
-If you have a fresh battery in your robot, it's possible that the switch has failed or become internally disconnected.
+Unless the battery is really very low the front led will blink very briefly when the switch is first pressed.
+If this happens you need to charge the battery.
+The BrainBox will not switch on at all when the voltage of the battery is very low.
+If the battery is freshly charged, it's possible that the switch has failed or become internally disconnected.
 For testing purposes, you can swap the power switch for a single piece of wire.
 NOTE: at the competition, you must have a red power switch to control your robot as per the rules.
+Finally - in exceptional circumstances the fuse in the cable may have failed, if this has happened then there must have been some terminal problem internal to the brainbox - Contact us on robotics@hillsroad.ac.uk for instructions.

 ## The BrainBox appears to power up, but I can't connect to the website and the blue LED lights but never starts flashing.